appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 <!-- vale on -->

-Automating processes within your application can improve efficiency and reduce manual workload.
-This page shows how to set up automatic processing using Appsmith workflows.
+Automating processes within your business can boost efficiency and reduce manual workloads.
+This guide shows you how to set up automated processing using Appsmith Workflows.

 ## Prerequisites

-Before you begin, ensure you have:
+Before you start, make sure you have:

 * A self-hosted instance of Appsmith.
-Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
+Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for instructions.
-* Basic knowledge of creating a workflow in Appsmith.
-For more information, see [Tutorial - Create Basic Workflow - Create Workflow](/workflows/tutorials/create-workflow#create-workflow) section.
+* Basic knowledge of creating workflows in Appsmith.
+See [Create Workflow Tutorial](/workflows/tutorials/create-workflow#create-workflow) for guidance.
-* Basic knowledge of writing queries in Workflow.
-For more information, see [Tutorial - Create Basic Workflow - Write query to send email](/workflows/tutorials/create-workflow#write-query-to-send-email) section.
+* Basic understanding of writing queries in workflows.
+Check out [Write Query to Send Email](/workflows/tutorials/create-workflow#write-query-to-send-email) for details.

-Follow these steps to configure the workflow to automatically process requests based on your business requirements:
+## Steps to Configure Automated Processing:

-1. Go to your workflow and edit the **Main** JS Object available under _JS Objects_.
+1. Open your workflow and edit the **Main** JS Object under _JS Objects_.

-2. Configure SQL queries or APIs for your datasources to alter data based on automatic processing.
+2. Set up SQL queries or APIs to modify data based on automated processing requirements.

-3. Replace the auto-generated code in the **Main** JS Object with your custom logic for automatic processing.
-For example, the below snippet demonstrates how to process orders based on specific criteria, such as order amount.
-When the order value is less than `$10`, the system updates the order record, initiates a refund, and notifies users via email about the outcome.
+3. Replace the code in the **Main** JS Object with custom logic for automatic processing.
+For instance, the following snippet processes orders based on criteria like order value.
+If it's below $10, the workflow updates the record, processes a refund, and sends a notification email.

     ```javascript
     export default {
       async executeWorkflow(order) {
         if (order && order.order_id) {
           console.log('Processing order: ' + order.order_id);
-          // Fetch order details based on the given order ID
+          // Fetch order details using the provided order ID
           const orderDetails = await getOrderDetails.run({ "order_id": order.order_id });
-          // Check if the order meets the processing condition
+          // Check if the order meets processing criteria
           if (orderDetails && orderDetails.amount < 10) {
-            // Add logic for processing if any
-            // initiates a refund
+            // Process refund
             await initiateRefund.run({
               "order_id": order.order_id,
               "status": 'Refund Processed'
             });
-            // Notifies the user about the processing
+            // Notify the customer
             await notifyUser.run({
-              "user_email": orderDetails.customer_email ,
+              "user_email": orderDetails.customer_email,
               "user_name": orderDetails.customer_name
             });
           }
         }
       }
     }
     ```

 4. Trigger the workflow to automatically process requests.
-You can trigger the workflow in one of the following ways:
+You can do this in two ways:
-    * If triggering the automated processing from within the Appsmith app, create a workflow query using **Trigger Workflow** as a request type, pass the parameters needed for processing, and bind it to the action from where the triggering happens.
-For more information, see [Trigger workflow from Appsmith app](/workflows/how-to-guides/trigger-workflow-from-appsmith-app).
+    * **Within an Appsmith app:** Create a workflow query with **Trigger Workflow** as the request type.
+Pass in the parameters for processing, and link it to the triggering action.
+Learn more in [Trigger Workflow from Appsmith App](/workflows/how-to-guides/trigger-workflow-from-appsmith-app).
-    * If triggering the automated processing from an external application, configure the workflow as a webhook trigger, pass the parameters in the body for processing, and use the workflow URL to trigger the workflow.
-For more information about triggering workflow from an external app, see [Trigger workflow using Postman](/workflows/tutorials/create-workflow#send-email-using-postman).
+    * **From an external system:** Configure the webhook trigger in the workflow, Call the webhook through a POST request and pass the required parameters in the request body.
+Learn more in [Trigger Workflow using Postman](/workflows/tutorials/create-workflow#send-email-using-postman).

-6. Click the **Publish** button in the top right corner to apply your changes.
+6. Click **Deploy** in the top right to apply your changes.
-7. Execute the workflow whenever a relevant event occurs.
-For example, a user submits a new request.
+7. Execute the workflow when relevant events occur, like a new order request.

 ## Troubleshooting

-If you face issues, contact the support team using the chat widget at the bottom right of this page.
+For assistance, contact support via the chat widget at the bottom right.